react-static/react-static/docs/plugins/README.md

   - [react-static-plugin-typescript](https://www.npmjs.com/package/react-static-plugin-typescript) - Allows you to write your components in TypeScript
 - Assets
   - [react-static-plugin-favicons](https://www.npmjs.com/package/react-static-plugin-favicons) - Generate (fav)icons in many different sizes for many different platforms, and add them to your site's metadata
-- Don't see a plugin?
-Help us build it!
-All the info you need can be found below :)

 #### Local Plugins via the `/plugins` directory